Best holiday rental deals in Greece

 Holiday Letting Price Information in Greece

 This graph displays average prices of the holiday cottages and holiday apartments located in Greece.
-Prices reach their highest point in July, where prices are an average of £156 a night (20/07 - 27/07).
-You can find some of the best deals during a week of February (16/02 - 23/02).
+Prices reach their highest point in July, when prices are an average of £144 a night (20/07 - 27/07).
+You can find some of the best deals during one week in February (16/02 - 23/02).
 It is the cheapest week of the next 12 months.

 Holiday Home Availability Information in Greece

-Have a look at the above graph to see the global availability of holiday rentals in Greece.
-It is harder to find an accommodation during a week of December (22/12 - 29/12), as 49% of the rentals are booked.
-It will be easy to find a holiday home that suits you in a week of September (21/09 - 28/09), as 73 of the rentals are still available.
+Have a look at the above graph to see the availability of holiday rentals in Greece.
+It is harder to find accommodation during the week of December (22/12 - 29/12), as 51% of the rentals are booked.
+It will be easy to find a holiday home that suits you in one week in May (11/05 - 18/05), when 85 of the rentals are still available.

 Most visitors to Greece will arrive by plane at Athens' international airport.
 The airport is located in Spata, a suburb of Athens.
 Metro line 3 is the fastest and most cost-effective way of reaching the city centre.
 However, there are taxis located outside the arrival hall if you prefer to take a car.
 Many connecting flights leave from this airport to other parts of Greece, so keep an eye out for signs once you arrive.

 If travelling on the mainland, using the state-run bus and train network is a great way to get around.
 Journeys to the islands are most frequently made by boat.
-Consider that in the winter months it's not unusual for ferry services to be delayed due to poor sailing conditions; this is rarely an issue in high season.
-There are three ports in Athens, all of which serve several islands, so checking the schedules that match your travel plans is advised.
+Be aware that in the winter months it's not unusual for ferry services to be delayed due to poor sailing conditions; this is rarely an issue in high season.
+There are three ports in Athens, all of which serve several islands, so checking whether the schedules match your travel plans is advised.

 Street food is fairly common in Greece, and this is where you can really eat on a budget if you're looking to do so.
-It's also a great places for markets, especially in the cities, so stock up on all the local fare and prepare a Greek meal with your family and friends back at your Greek holiday letting .
+It's also a great place for markets, especially in the cities, so stock up on all the local fare and prepare a simple, relaxed meal with your family and friends back at your holiday villa.

 Weather in Greece

-There isn't a bad time to book a Greece holiday letting .
+There isn't a bad time to book a Greece holiday villa!
 Summer sees temperatures soar and there is very little in the way of rainfall.
-Winters are short, lasting from November to March and even though the weather is cooler, it can be perfect for exploring the museums and monuments of Athens.
-Low season also means that the city is much quieter and there is more availability for your ideal Greece holiday home.
+Winters are short, lasting from November to March, and even though the weather is cooler, this can be perfect for exploring the museums and monuments of Athens.
+If you rent a holiday apartment there in low season, this will also mean the city is much quieter and there will be more holiday homes available.

-What to see and do largely depends on the location of your Greece holiday home.
-If staying in the capital Athens then it's likely that your trip will be focused on museums and historic landmarks.
-Top attractions in Athens include the Acropolis, which includes the famed Parthenon, the Ancient Agora and Syntagma Square.
+What to see and do largely depends on the location of your Greece holiday villa.
+If you're staying in the capital Athens then it's likely that your trip will be focused on museums and historic landmarks.
+One of Athens' top attractions is the Acropolis, which includes the famed Parthenon, the Ancient Agora and Syntagma Square.

 Olympia in the Peloponnese is another must-see for those who take an interest in history.
 Olympia is the site of the first Olympic games, which was held in 776BC.
 The wider area is also worth exploring, and boasts delights such as the historic town of Sparta, Elea beach and Pylos, an old town with French-inspired architecture.

-The largest of the Greek islands, Crete, is a wonderful location for your Greece holiday letting .
+The largest of the Greek islands, Crete, is a wonderful place to relax in a quiet holiday villa.
 Agios Pavlos is a stunning beach on the south coast, perfect for swimming and relaxing.
 If you're seeking some natural beauty then head to the Samaria Gorge, which offers stunning hikes and is open throughout the whole of summer.
 The capital of the island is Heraklion.
 This ancient city has much to offer in the way of attractions including the Palace of Knossos, the old Venetian Walls and the Historical Museum of Crete.

-Santorini is another beautiful spot for your Greece holiday home.
+Santorini is another beautiful spot for villa rentals.
 The volcanic island offers stunning sunset views from the cliff-side towns of Oia and Fira.
-Snorkelling and diving are popular activities to enjoy at your leisure from the comfort of your Greece holiday home in Santorini.
+Snorkelling and diving are popular activities.
 If you plan on exploring the towns, then there's lots to see and do in Fira.
 The Prehistoric Museum, the old port, and the Santos winery are all good places to start your exploration of this Greek gem.

 We compare more than 300 providers, including: